 A separation agreement is a type of marital contract that is similar in certain aspects to prenuptial agreements and postnuptial agreements.
 Unlike these other arrangements, though, spouses enter separation contracts when they wish to legally separate or divorce, rather than immediately before or at some point after they get married.

 Should a couple opt to separate or divorce, they have the option to resolve certain legal and financial issues privately before a court must intervene and do so for them.
-Some issues a Gwinnett County separation agreement lawyer could help a separating spouse address include:
+Some issues a Gwinnett County lawyer could help a separating spouse address in an agreement include:

 Such organization might also help prevent future conflicts from developing.
 Should spouses agree to resolve specific matters through a separation agreement, they may be able to avoid potentially difficult or harsh disagreements that might complicate or delay a future separation or divorce process.